-Risk identified

-Gross written premiums in 2019 amount respectively to EUR 9,194 million for the Life segment SCOR Global Life and EUR 7,147 million for the Non-Life segment SCOR Global P&C, as stated in note 4 of

-The reinsurance entities of the Group record accounts transmitted by ceding companies upon receipt.
-Accounts not yet received from ceding companies at the end of the 2019 financial year are estimated, in order to better reflect the Group's reinsurance commitments in the financial statements.
+Risk identified Our response Gross written premiums in 2019 amount respectively to EUR 9,194 million for the Life segment SCOR Global Life and EUR 7,147 million for the Non-Life segment SCOR Global P&C, as stated in note 4 of the notes the consolidated financial statements.
+To cover the risk on the measurement of reinsurance premiur implemented the following audit approach:we obtained an understanding of the internal controls fram on processes related to Life and Non-Life premium estimate The reinsurance entities of the Group record accounts transmitted by ceding companies upon receipt.
+Accounts not yet received from ceding companies at the end of the 2019 financial year are estimated, in order to better reflect the Group's reinsurance commitments in the financial statements. we tested the efficiency of key controls established management; we examined the consistency of premium estimates over period, comparing them both to the operational plan preparamanagement and approved by the Board of Directors a premiums actuals from previous financial years and investigated, if any, significant differences identified; we performed, for a selection of contracts, a deep anal- underlying assumptions taking into account the activit records of reinsurance accounts received, and any information received from ceding companies; leceiveu. • for new contracts underwritten in 2019 we performed

-Written and earned reinsurance premiums are also estimated.
-As stated in note 1 of the notes to the Consolidated statements: gross written and earned premiums are based upon reports received from ceding companies, supplemented by the Group's own estimates of premiums for which ceding companies' reports have not yet been